stabilaprotocol/documentation-en/docs/introduction/overview.md

 Note: STABILA's smart contract is different from STABILA's system contract, if the transfer to address does not exist it can not create an account by smart contract transfer.

-2)Different accounts vote for SuperNode (Since Odyssey-v3.1.1, SVM built-in function is not supported temporarily) 3)SuperNode gets all the reward (Since Odyssey-v3.1.1, SVM built-in function is not supported temporarily) 4)SuperNode approves or disapproves the proposal (Since Odyssey-v3.1.1, SVM built-in function is not supported temporarily) 5)SuperNode proposes a proposal (Since Odyssey-v3.1.1, SVM built-in function is not supported temporarily) 6)SuperNode deletes  a proposal (Since Odyssey-v3.1.1, SVM built-in function is not supported temporarily) 7)STABILA byte address converts to solidity address (Since Odyssey-v3.1.1, SVM built-in function is not supported temporarily)
+2)Different accounts vote for Governor (Since Odyssey-v3.1.1, SVM built-in function is not supported temporarily) 3)Governor gets all the reward (Since Odyssey-v3.1.1, SVM built-in function is not supported temporarily) 4)Governor approves or disapproves the proposal (Since Odyssey-v3.1.1, SVM built-in function is not supported temporarily) 5)Governor proposes a proposal (Since Odyssey-v3.1.1, SVM built-in function is not supported temporarily) 6)Governor deletes  a proposal (Since Odyssey-v3.1.1, SVM built-in function is not supported temporarily) 7)STABILA byte address converts to solidity address (Since Odyssey-v3.1.1, SVM built-in function is not supported temporarily)
 8)STABILA string address converts to solidity address (Since Odyssey-v3.1.1, SVM built-in function is not supported temporarily)
 9)Send token to target address (Since Odyssey-v3.1.1, SVM built-in function is not supported temporarily)